dthree/vantage/README.md

     npm install -g vantage

 Vantage provides a foundation for adding a custom, interactive CLI to your live Node application.
-Accessible locally or remotely, it gives a real-time perspective from inside your application.
-Fully customizable and extensible, you can easily add any feature you need to develop, debug and gain insight in your development or production application.
+Accessible locally or remotely, it gives a real-time perspective from inside your app.
+Customizable and extensible, easily add any feature you need for tooling, debugging and a new insight in your dev or production app.

 ##### Node is awesome: